nathanbaleeta/ureport_mobile/README.md

 For questions and support please use the group chat.
 The [issue list](https://github.com/unicef/ureport-mobile/issues) of this repo is exclusively for bug reports and feature requests.

 ## Issues

 Please make sure to read the [Issue Reporting Checklist](https://github.com/unicef/ureport-mobile/blob/master/CONTRIBUTING.md) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+## Changelog

+Detailed changes for each release are documented in the [release notes.](https://github.com/unicef/ureport-mobile/releases)